PeterWuMC/ubuntu_restart_superhub/README.md

 FTDI - http://dograt.homelinux.com:8080/products/files/4xRelay-USB/demo_source/set_relay_linux_r26.tar.bz2

 ### Installation

-then run the setup.sh (only run it once, otherwise you would have created duplicated startup script and crob task)
+run the setup.sh (only run it once, otherwise you would have created duplicated startup script and crob task)

 currently its set to check your internet connectivity every 30minutes